edleijnse/Hyperlinks/README.md

 Question stored after submitting
 Multilingual support for English, German and Dutch

-openai_functions.php to have common functions for communicating with openai.
+openai_functions.php to have common functions for communicating with openai